Dimast0/DevOps_online_Kyiv_2021Q2/m7/task7.1/readme.md

 5. What time did site get the most requests?
 6. What search bots have accessed the site?
 (UA + IP)

+**For convenience, I implemented all 6 tasks in one script.
+If needed, it can be split into 6 separate scripts.**

 <p><img src="screenshots/1.png"/></p>
 <p><img src="screenshots/2.png"/></p>